pic-protocol/pic-spec/draft/0.1/pic-spec.md

 **Implementation Note**: Systems implementing PIC MUST specify which Trust Model they employ and demonstrate it satisfies the three requirements above.

-### 2.2 Origin Subject (p_0)
+### 2.2 Origin Principal (p_0)

 The immutable reference to the entity that initiated the distributed transaction.
-The origin subject MUST remain constant throughout the entire execution chain and serves as the provenance anchor.
+The origin principal MUST remain constant throughout the entire execution chain and serves as the provenance anchor.

-The origin subject MAY be:
+The origin principal MAY be:

 **Human User** - Authenticated via: